demidenm/git_traffik/README.md

 1. For the code to work, the token should have repository privileges.
 2. For the code to run, ensure the repo where actions are being performed (e.g., `git_traffik`) has Settings → Actions → General → Workflow Permissions set to _Read and write permissions_.

-### 2. Running it within your package/software repo
+### 2. Running Git Traffik within your package/software repo with & without tokens

 To run `git_traffik` within your package repo, copy the `git_traffik` folder to the root directory and place the `.github/workflows/repo.yaml` file in your `.github/workflows` folder.
 As with #1, update the repo details in the .yaml file and insert the two secret keys with your personal token.
 <div style="text-align: center;">